Gieneq/Audio-Spectrum-Display/mechanics/README.md

 # Manufacturing

 All files are ready to manufacture.
-I ordered mine in [LaserCraft](http://lasercraft.pl/)
+I ordered them in [LaserCraft](http://lasercraft.pl/)